Getting Started with MSP360 Connect Managed (Formerly Remote Desktop)

 Step 4: Establishing the Connection

-Once you enter the PIN, the session starts.
-You can now manage this computer remotely.
+After you have entered using a PIN or after confirmation from the remote side, the session begins.
+You can now control this computer remotely.

-With MSP360 Connect, you’ll easily solve your clients’ or team’s IT infrastructure issues without any need to meet them in person.
+With MSP360 Connect Managed, you’ll easily solve your clients’ or team’s IT infrastructure issues without any need to meet them in person.